Guides

 Institute Cargo Clauses (A), (B), and (C) - Explained

-The Institute Cargo Clauses are the standard terms used worldwide to define what risks are covered under a marine cargo insurance policy.
-Published by the Lloyd's Market Association (LMA) and the International Underwriting Association of London (IUA), the current versions - ICC (A) clause number CL382, ICC (B) clause number CL383, and ICC (C) clause number CL384 - all took effect on 1 January 2009 and replaced the 1982 editions.
+The Institute Cargo Clauses are published by the Lloyd's Market Association (LMA) and the International Underwriting Association of London (IUA).
+The current versions — ICC (A) clause number CL382, ICC (B) clause number CL383, and ICC (C) clause number CL384 — all took effect on 1 January 2009 and replaced the 1982 editions.
 Nearly every marine cargo policy written anywhere in the world uses one of these three clause sets as its coverage foundation.

 Understanding which clause applies to your shipment is not a technicality.
 It determines whether your policy pays out when your cargo is damaged by seawater, stolen from a container, or lost in a rollover incident.
 The difference between ICC (A) and ICC (C) can be the difference between a full claim recovery and no recovery at all.